joshgreenwald/MyMovieCatalog/readme.md

 6. You just sold some of your movies at a garage sale.
 Create an endpoint to delete a movie.
 Remember, you might not know the ID of a movie in the database, but you do know the title and release year.

+## Submitting Your Code

+As we don't want answers to be public, please zip up your code and send it to josh.greenwald@stratusinnovations.com.

+## Disclaimer

-**Disclaimer:** None of the code you submit will be used in real-world situations and is purely used for education and feedback.
+None of the code you submit will be used in real-world situations and is purely used for education and feedback.
 If you find that it's taking you more than an hour or two to complete, please let us know.